vjkancherla/DevSecOps-PetClinic/02-sonarqube-on-docker.md

 [3] Change password to "user".
 Login now is - admin/user

-[4] To analyse Golang code, we need a tool called SonarScanner.
+[4] [NOT-REQUIRED] To analyse Golang code, we need a tool called SonarScanner.
 This tool is installed on the Jenkins server.
 SonarScanner is a command-line tool used to analyze projects and send the results to the SonarQube server